Error 68-C00D28A2 occurs when playing a video on Xbox 360

 You see the following error code when you try to play a video on your Xbox 360 console:

 This may mean both of the following:

 - The content is protected by Digital Rights Management (DRM).
-Therefore, you must have a valid licence to play the content.
+Therefore, you must have a valid license to play the content.

-- A valid licence for the content is not stored on the Xbox 360 console.
-This can happen, for example, if you get a different Xbox and you try to play the content on that console.
+- A valid license for the content is not stored on the Xbox 360 console.
+This can happen, for example, if you get a different Xbox, and you try to play the content on that console.